-The vehicle's hydraulic brake system is divided into two parts.
-If one part is not working, the other part can still work and stop the vehicle.
-For good braking both parts need to be working.
+The vehicle brake system consists of two hydraulic circuits.
+If one circuit is not working, the remaining circuit can still work to stop the vehicle.
+For normal braking performance, both circuits need to be working

 If the warning light comes on, there is a brake problem.
 Have the brake system inspected right away.